 Between 2011 and 2015 Grime was Associate Composer to the Hallé Orchestra.
 This fruitful period resulted in a series of new works and a recording of her orchestral works released by NMC Recordings.
 This disc was awarded ‘Editors Choice’ by Gramophone Magazine on its release and was nominated in the Contemporary category of the 2015 Gramophone Awards.
 In 2016 her Two Eardley Pictures were premiered at the BBC Proms and in Glasgow, winning the prize for large-scale composition in the Scottish Awards for New Music and a nomination in the British Composer Awards the following year.

-In 2016 Grime was appointed as Composer in Residence at the Wigmore Hall.
+Grime was Composer in Residence at the Wigmore Hall from 2016 to 2019.
 Highlights of this period include a day of concerts devoted to her music, as well as the premieres of a Piano Concerto for Huw Watkins and Birmingham Contemporary Music Group conducted by Oliver Knussen, and a song cycle, Bright Travellers, for soprano Ruby Hughes and Joseph Middleton.

 Between 2010 and 2017 Grime was Lecturer in Composition at Royal Holloway, University of London.
-In 2017 she was appointed Professor of Composition at the Royal Academy of Music in London.
+In 2017 she was appointed Professor of Composition at the Academy.